Arizona State HDSHC Invitational

 Low threshold, but I'll only be persuaded to sign a ballot on it if the abuse is framed as particularly egregious.

 Keep offcase clean, be clear with impact calculus, and be civil in CX (not just because niceness=good, but additionally, nobody will be doing their best argumentation when feeling attacked or ridiculed).

 Katie Austin Paradigm

 Shreya Bhattacharyya Paradigm

-I'm a freshman at UC Berkeley and I competed for four years at Dougherty Valley High School in California.
+I'm a sophomore at Northwestern University and I competed for four years at Dougherty Valley High School in California.
 My main events were Congress and Original Advocacy, but I have some experience in World Schools Debate and PF.
-I prefer traditional styled parliamentary debates.
+I prefer traditional styled debates at an average speed.
 The debate should involve polished presentation skills, a lot of clash with the other team, and an emphasis on evidence.
 I value a good balance between presentation and content, so make sure you prove your ability to manage both those aspects of a debate in the round.
 Also, be respectful to your opponents and your partner!

 Rachel Billings Paradigm

 I was a debater in high school, and I have loved debating ever since I started in the 9th grade.
 As I judge I am looking for the convincing evidence and confidence.
 As long as your evidence is convincing, and you are confident about your case, you will get my vote.